chneau/mc-autotool/README.md

   - Having a seed in your hand?
 It will plant the seed in large area and harvest only mature crops.

 Once finished, it will go back to the last item you were holding.
-(except for the sword... need to think of a workaround for that)
+(except for the sword, so that you are in attack mode)

 ## Changelog